Hope Solo’s Suspension Ends, Will She Ever Play Soccer Again?

 Though the “cowards” comment seemed like a relatively harmless infraction by Solo to warrant such an extreme punishment, it was actually a culmination of bad behavior and choices by the goalkeeper that made her slight against Sweden the last straw.

 In June of 2014, Hope Solo was arrested for domestic violence, allegedly against her underage nephew.
-The case has been repeatedly dismissed and reinstated.
-In January of 2015, Solo was suspended from the USWNT for 30 days following the DUI arrest of her husband Jerramy Stevens.
+The case has been repeatedly dismissed and re-instated.
+In January of 2015, Solo was suspended from the USWNT for thirty days following the DUI arrest of her husband Jerramy Stevens.
 According to USA Today, Stevens had been driving the USWNT van while intoxicated and Hope became belligerent with police officers during his arrest.

-At that time, U.S. soccer came under fire from critics who noted that Solo appeared to be getting special treatment because she was a woman and the USWNT was heading into the World Cup.
-Keeping Hope on the roster following that 30-day suspension proved to be beneficial to the USWNT as they dominated to bring home the world championship.
+At that time, U.S. Soccer came under fire from critics who noted that Solo appeared to be getting special treatment because she was a woman and the USWNT was heading into the World Cup.
+Keeping Hope on the roster following that thirty day suspension proved to be beneficial to the USWNT as they dominated to bring home the world championship.

 A year later, as they entered the Olympics with several members of the team having retired such as Shannon Boxx and Abby Wambach, and others out with pregnancies and injuries such as Amy Rodriguez and Megan Rapinoe, the USWNT was counting on solid performances from its other veteran players like Alex Morgan, Carli Lloyd, and Hope Solo.
 Prior to the team even arriving in Rio, however, Solo was already causing controversy.

 Many Brazilians took offense to Hope’s mocking of the Zika virus via social media.
-The virus outbreak, which had prompted doctors to advise female athletes who were considering pregnancy in the near future to stay home from Olympic competition, prompted Hope to share a picture of herself donning protective insect gear.
+The virus outbreak which had prompted doctors to advise female athletes who were considering pregnancy in the near future to stay home from Olympic competition, prompted Hope to share a picture of herself donning protective insect gear.
 Solo was repeatedly heckled throughout the tournament with the crowd yelling “Zika” any time the keeper went near the ball.

 Hope’s concentration appeared to be off, in fact, in one of the more embarrassing moments of her career, Solo watched a slow ball roll between her legs and into the net to give Colombia a 1-0 lead.
-Eventually, the USWNT were able to come back and score, fixing Hope’s error but the U.S. was eventually eliminated in the quarterfinals following penalty kicks versus Sweden.
+Eventually the USWNT were able to come back and score, fixing Hope’s error but the U.S. was eventually eliminated in the quarterfinals following penalty kicks versus Sweden.
 Unfortunately, Solo’s frustration spilled out of her mouth and insulted the winning team.

 Days following her return from Rio, Coach Jill Ellis arrived in person to let Hope know she was not only suspended but her contract was terminated.
 Solo was being filmed for a docuseries regarding several female players, including Hope, who were suing the U.S. Soccer Federation for equal pay and gender wage discrimination.
 In fact, some believe that Solo’s role in the lawsuit also played a part in the decision to suspend her.